INTRODUCTION TO ANIMATION

-Introduces design principles and representation conventions of architecture.
-Teaches students to think critically about design by focusing on conceptual ideas in architecture.
-Students learn techniques in model-making and drafting with an emphasis on physical models and hand-drawn plans as well as sections and extruded isometrics.
+This course introduces design principles and representation conventions of architecture.
+Students learn techniques in model-making and drafting with an emphasis on physical models and hand-drawn plans.
 Projects allow students to address proportion, scale, materials, and other important factors in the design process.
-Explore new and important architectural works on class field trips.
+Students explore new and important architectural works on class field trips.
 Estimated materials cost: $300.

 This course explores the use of wheel-throwing and hand-building in ceramics as a process of innovation and exploration.
 Clay is a dynamic material, its potential for exploration and idea development cannot be underestimated.
 Students will be asked to address and explore their ideas in ceramics to realize more personal and complicated ideas and forms.
 A variety of ceramic surfaces will be explored to further strengthen and develop students’ ideas.
 Students will build skills and refine existing ones, to create more inventive, larger, and more complicated forms.

 DRAWING AND PAINTING THE FIGURE A: ACRYLIC

 This course focuses on building proficiency in drawing and painting the human figure.
 Working from a live model, students learn proportion and anatomy as well as formal elements of drawing and painting such as composition and color.
 Note: If you choose this core studio, do not select the Strictly Figure workshop.
 Estimated materials cost: $500.